 One of the first groups that really wrapped their arms around LinkedIn was the HR crew, and specifically the recruiters.
 On LinkedIn, where everyone is posting what amounts to their resume on their profile, it’s like being a kid in a candy store.
 If you are looking for candidates, LinkedIn is the place to find them.

-I’ve gotten to work with professionals from all fields, industries, and departments on how to maximize their LinkedIn presence – and that includes a lot of HR folks.
-Heck, Ajax WM even set up a booth at LinkedIn’s TalentConnect conference the past few years to work one-on-one with recruiters on refining their profiles.
+I’ve gotten to work with professionals from all fields, industries, and departments on how to maximize their LinkedIn presence.
+That includes a lot of HR folks.
+I’ve even run a booth at LinkedIn’s TalentConnect conference to work one-on-one with recruiters on refining their profiles.

 You got so excited about all the cool things you can do on LinkedIn (groups, status updates, the job section) that you forgot that all of your activity points back to your profile.
 In your candidate-induced frenzy, you forgot that candidates, and the rest of us, were going to check you out too!
 I’ve seen recruiters with thousands of connections who have only a skeleton profile with a photo taken on a colleague’s smartphone and the bullet-pointed text taken straight from their resume.